Fire Pit Height Clearance: Safety Guidelines for Your Backyard

 Fire Pit Height

-• The ideal height for an above-ground fire pit is 18 to 20 inches.
-This height balances functionality with safety by preventing excessive heat spread while keeping the flames manageable.
+• The perfect height for an above-ground fire pit is between 18 and 20 inches.
+This height harmonizes functionality with safety by limiting heat dispersion while maintaining manageable flames.

-• For in-ground fire pits, consider installing spark guards for additional safety.
+• For fire pits in the ground, think about adding spark guards for extra safety.

 Factors That Influence Fire Pit Height Clearance